evanhe1/teachla-react-track/week5-usecontext/README.md

   )
 ```

 The `value` field in the `Provider` wrapper indicates the value made available to the child component, which is the `width` state variable here.
 Again, omitting this `value` field will result in a value of `undefined`.
-Note that nesting multiple `Provider` wrappers inside each other will cause the value of the inner wrapper to override the wrapper of the outer one.
+Note that nesting multiple `Provider` wrappers inside each other will cause the value of the inner wrapper to override the value of the outer one.

 ### Consumer